-- In liaison with local government and community authorities, the Proponent shall ensure that local people have access to information about job opportunities and are considered first for construction/maintenance contract employment positions. - The number of job opportunities shall be made known together with the associated skills and qualifications to the locals in the area. - The maximum length of time the job is likely to last for shall be indicated. - Foreign workers with will be hired and the proponent shall ensure that they have a valid work permit at all times. - Every effort shall be made to recruit from the group of unemployed workers living in the surrounding area for positions that require unskilled work.
+- In liaison with local government and community authorities, the Proponent shall ensure that local people have access to information about job opportunities and are considered for construction/maintenance contract employment positions. - The number of job opportunities shall be made known together with the associated skills and qualifications. - The maximum length of time the job is likely to last for shall be indicated. - Foreign workers with no proof of work permits shall not be hired. - Every effort shall be made to recruit from the group of unemployed workers living in the surrounding area.